AI hallucinations happen when models generate confident but incorrect information due to data gaps, ambiguity, and lack of real-world context.

 AI hallucinations are a technical challenge that requires systematic solutions.
 When AI generates hallucinations, it doesn’t make random errors; instead, it creates plausible-sounding but inaccurate information based on patterns learned from data.

-This guide explains how AI hallucinations occur and offers five practical methods to identify and reduce them, improving the reliability of AI systems.
+This blog explains how AI hallucinations occur and offers five practical methods to identify and reduce them, improving the reliability of AI systems.

 AI hallucinations occur when artificial intelligence systems provide responses that are inaccurate, misleading, or not grounded in factual information.